It’s not funny.

 You should remove leaves with holes if they are caused due to a disease.
 This will help prevent spread of the disease if it’s a fungal problem.
 You can also remove leaves with holes if you are growing the plant for aesthetic appeal.
 You should remove leaves with holes if the major portion of the leaf is damaged.

-If the holes are small and not caused by disease, it’s OK to keep the leaves as there won’t be a problem in their growth or any harm to the plant.
+If you find a plant with holes in leaves but the holes are small and not diseased, it’s OK to keep the leaves as there won’t be a problem in their growth or any harm to the plant.

 Is It Safe To Eat Leafy Greens With Holes?

 I like to grow vegetables in my container garden.
-If you do the same you may find holes in leafy greens.
+If you do the same you may find holes in leafy greens or herbs like basil.

 It’s safe to eat leafy greens with holes if pests or animals create them.
 You need to wash them well before eating.
 If the disease has caused the holes, I would not recommend eating them.